How to Write a Resume: The Short Guide

 Before you even start thinking about the content of your resume, select the best resume format.
 (Not the first template that populates in Microsoft Word!)

-Your resume format gives the first impression of your skills, even before the hiring manager reads a single word.
+Your resume format gives the first impression of your skills, even before the hiring manager reads a word.
 Font, margins, and organization all matter!

 Though every resume is unique, this general organizational scheme will set you up for success: